trussworks/Truss-PQVP/README.md

   * Other team members also identified usability improvements and filed stories which were reviewed by the team and accepted or rejected during planning and grooming sessions.
   * Additionally we conducted user testing with people within the organization but outside the assigned team to provide valuable feedback which was iterated upon to achieve the delivered prototype.

 Design style guide: [Neat](http://neat.bourbon.io) was used as the grid system to ensure a consistent and responsive design.
-Templates and style guides were leveraged from the draft [U.S. Web Design Standards](https://standards.usa.gov) site.
+Templates and style guides were procured from the draft [U.S. Web Design Standards](https://standards.usa.gov) site.
+Leveraging these sources facilitated our ability to maintain compliance with Section 508 of the Americans with Disabilities Act and WCAG 2.0.

 ## Agile development approach:
-The team conducted three one-week sprint cycles(link to pivotal board) to complete design, development, and testing.
+The team conducted three one-week sprint cycles to complete design, development, and testing.
 Several technologies were used to ensure the prototype works on multiple devices with a responsive design, including Neat, Leaflet, and React.js.
 All platforms used to create and run the prototype are openly licensed and free of charge

-* Modern and open-source technologies include: Docker, Circle CI, Postgres, React.js, webpack and Go.
+* Modern and open-source technologies include: Docker, React, Redux, JSON Web Tokens, webpack, and Terraform.
 * Infrastructure as a Service (IaaS) was run on AWS using: Terraform, ECS, SNS, etc.
-* Automated unit tests developed via: We used Jest and the Go built-in unit testing library;
+* Automated unit tests used Jest and the Go built-in unit testing library;
 * We did browser testing using Selenium and Sauce Labs to emulate different devices and OSs as well as manually tested the prototype on iPhone/Android mobile OS.
 * Our continuous integration system, Circle CI, also deployed into ECS after tests passed on master.
 * Configuration management: Terraform